WulfGamesYT/MultiDatabasePDO/README.md

 [![Current Version](https://dabuttonfactory.com/button.png?f=Open+Sans&ts=16&tc=666&hp=24&vp=12&c=round&bgt=unicolored&bgc=eee&bs=1&bc=ccc&t=Latest+Version%3A+v1.0.4)](https://github.com/WulfGamesYT/MultiDatabasePDO/raw/master/MultiDatabasePDO.php)

 # MultiDatabasePDO
 This is a **free**, **easy to use**, **lightweight** and **powerful** PHP library that allows you to connect to multiple MySQL databases through PDO.
-I've always wondered why MySQL doesn't have built in horizontal scaling thats simple for everyone.
-I've come up with a solution, just have multiple databases with the same table names and columns, and this library will allow you to scale, have as many databases as you want!
-Before you start please make sure you understand [the basics of PDO](https://secure.php.net/manual/en/book.pdo.php).
+Here is a database scaling solution without the need for replication (slaves and masters).

+How it works:
+* Just have multiple databases with the same table names and columns.
+* Scale easily by creating new databases, even on different servers.

 **NOTE:** I've built this specifically for MySQL but I believe this will work with PostgreSQL, MariaDB, CouchDB etc. Remember, this is for SQL databases so it won't work with database management systems like MongoDB and Apache Cassandra.